djgroen/flee/docs/Simulation_instance_construction.md

 ## **Construct location graph CSV files**

+The `locations.csv` file contain information about all the locations in the location graph.
+Flee 3.0 supports four location types:
+* `conflict`: places where conflicts are taking place during the conflict.
+* `town`: places that are neither conflict zones nor camps. **NOTE: if you use a conflicts.csv input file, then town type locations can change into conflict type locations at runtime**.
+* `camp`: places where asylum seekers / unrecognized refugees are received and looked after.
+* `idpcamps`: places where internally displaced persons are received and looked after. **NOTE: this type is supported as of Flee 3.0**

 Identified conflict zones and camps provide origin and destination locations.
 We connect these locations to represent how forcibly displaced people flee.
 We use [https://www.openstreetmap.org](https://www.openstreetmap.org) or [http://www.bing.com/maps](http://www.bing.com/maps) (or other mapping services) to connect conflict zones and camps, and add additional locations (if required) as a location type **town** to **`locations.csv`** as illustrated below: